ShaunLawrie/PwshRayTracer/README.md

  - By using Lambda with large memory sizes to get more cores I had >250,000 camera rays per second (~62x my laptop speed) but I managed to rack up a $200 bill over a couple of bad runs 😅
  - Batching and sending messages across multiple threads I was able to get past the primary bottleneck of the speed of sending messages to SNS because that PowerShell commandlet can send 10 messages in a batch but the API round trip is pretty slow.

-_There isn't a great reason that SNS was used other than I wanted to practice using it._
+_There isn't a great reason that SNS was used over SQS other than I wanted to practice using it._
 ![Crappy Diagram](/artifacts/diagram.png)

 ![Crappy Render](/artifacts/render.gif)